Circuit of Wales

 There have been few racetrack developments in recent years which have stirred up as much controversy and divided opinion as much as the Circuit of Wales.
-Announced in 2011, the £325 million project to build a new home for Britain's round of the MotoGP series has endured planning and financial setbacks, leaving some to doubt whether it would ever become a reality.
+Announced in 2011, the £325 million project to build a new home for Britain's round of the MotoGP series endured planning and financial setbacks, before finally becoming a giant white elephant project.

-They are certainly ambitious figures and have helped sway considerable local support in an area which has seen high unemployment since the decline of the coal-mining and steel industries.
-Opponents of the project, however, have questioned the visitor and employment figures, while the proposed location – on common land – has drawn vocal opposition from countryside, wildlife and environmental groups.
+They were certainly ambitious figures and helped sway considerable local support in an area which has seen high unemployment since the decline of the coal-mining and steel industries.
+Opponents of the project, however, were quick to questioned the visitor and employment figures, while the proposed location – on common land – drew vocal opposition from countryside, wildlife and environmental groups.

 An early coup for the developers came with the news that they had signed a five-year deal with MotoGP organisers Dorna to host the British Grand Prix from 2015 onwards, taking over the event from Silverstone.
 Significant hurdles still had to be overcome, not least raising the finance and obtaining the necessary planning permissions.
 By July 2013, the circuit had received outline planning permission from Blaenau Gwent County Borough Council but in July of the same year, the Welsh Government stepped in to halt the process while it took further time to decide if the plans should be subjected to further scrutiny.